 - After about 3-4 “egg white” days then you’ll suddenly notice less mucus that becomes that yellow, cloudy color and sticky again, followed by 3-4 more dry days with no discharge.
 These DRY days are again, non fertile days.
 Then you get your period at the end of these days and the cycle starts again

 THE KEY with CMM is that no cycle is the same.
 Your mucus varies from day to day depending on several factors.
 For example, if you’re highly stressed or maybe you ran a half marathon…you might find you ovulate later that month.
 If you’re on vacation or maybe you take a break from formal exercise…you might ovulate sooner.
+You’ll see a later or earlier temperature shift as well if you’re monitoring temp.

 THE CALENDAR METHOD

-I’m not going to post much about this method here, since I actually find it to be involve too much math (I need simple) and not very accurate.
+I’m not going to post much about this method here, since I actually find it to involve too much math (I need simple stuff) and not very accurate.
 The calendar method can only predict days that are mostly likely fertile vs non fertile.
 Unlike CMM and taking your temperature which tells you exactly what is going on with your body that particular cycle, the calendar method is a predictability method based on previous cycles.
 Your life changes from month to month (stress, physical activity, eating patterns, sleep, sickness etc) so unless all the variables are the same (which is nearly impossible) the calendar method alone is isn’t very reliable.
 It can help you predict when to look for changes in cervical mucus and your temperature though if you find that helpful!

-IN ADDITION to tracking your cervical mucus and temperature, I recommend noting things like PMS symptoms, breast tenderness, exercise, sleep, swings in your food intake etc etc so you have a better picture of how your reproductive parts are working.
+IN ADDITION to tracking your cervical mucus and temperature, I recommend noting things like PMS symptoms, breast tenderness, exercise, sleep, swings in your food intake etc so you have a better picture of how your reproductive parts are working.

 I know and acknowledge that 1) FAM is not right for every woman and 2) there are other non hormonal methods that might be a better option for some women (condoms, copper IUD, etc) and 3) some women feel best with hormonal birth control.

-If you want to get to know your body better so you feel more confident knowing what is abnormal vs normal for your body, FAM is a tool out there to connect with your body and allow you to be more in tune with what’s happening from month to month.
+If you want to get to know your body better so you feel more confident knowing what is abnormal vs normal for your body, FAM is a tool out there to connect you with your body and allow you to be more in tune with what’s happening from month to month.
 For some women, this is just what they need.
 For others, not so much.